There is so much parenting advice out there…

 Then there’s Real Simple Mama, the one who’s trying to get her toddler to quit eating banana peels at the store while her son is belting out some song about poop at the top of his lungs.

 Hi!
 I’m Sarah, the RealSimpleMama.
 I enjoy dark chocolate, cooking, being in the sunshine, fresh breath, and laughter.
 I’m a thirty-something mama of 2, born and raised in Texas.
-I married my best friend (and got the better end of the deal, trust me) and was a music educator for nine years.
-Yep, marching band and recorders… Thug life.
+I married my best friend (and got the better end of the deal) and was a music educator for nine years.
+Yep, marching band and recorders… #thuglife.

 Once my first child was born, my priorities made an unexpected shift.
-Sure I was a mom now and my kid was undoubtedly important, but suddenly all those goals I’d worked so hard to achieve in the field of education… Things I’d been striving for since high school and college… They just faded.
+Suddenly all those goals I’d worked so hard to achieve in the field of education… Things I’d been striving for since high school and college… They just faded.
 I was desperate to be able to stay home and raise my own child, and I no longer cared about climbing up the ladder in the professional world.
 (Oh the irony of paying strangers to care for my child, when I got paid to care for strangers’ kids…).

-So I did the stereotypical “pumping working mom” thing until I got pregnant in January 2015!!!
+I really had no choice, so I did the stereotypical “pumping working mom” thing until I got pregnant again in January 2015!
 I was thrilled, but terrified to leave another baby at daycare.
 I did some soul searching, and made some decisions; in summer 2015, hubby and I decided to do a spring cleaning of our lives and downsize to the bare necessities.
 We sold the new home we’d built, got rid of half our belongings, and I quit my job!

-Cue the RealSimpleMama blog, Twitter handle, Facebook page, and YouTube page – handling confusing and intimidating parenting topics one at a time.
+Cue the RealSimpleMama blog, Twitter, Facebook, Amazon author page, and YouTube channel – handling confusing and intimidating parenting topics one at a time.
 This is the stuff I wish I could’ve found as a new mama.